wynn0123/cap/docs/guide/effectiveness.md

 ## Why Proof-of-work?

-Every CAPTCHA can eventually be solved, whether by AIs, algorithms or humans paid via CAPTCHA farms — this results in an endless cat and mouse game between attackers and defenders.
+Every CAPTCHA can eventually be solved, whether by AIs, algorithms or humans paid via CAPTCHA farms — this results in an endless cat-and-mouse game between attackers and defenders.
 The crucial difference lies in the _cost_ imposed on attackers.

 Cap's goal is to make automated abuse expensive while keeping the experience fast and virtually invisible for real users.
 PoW is a perfect balance for this issue, stopping abuse by requiring computational effort rather than relying solely on human verification methods that bots continuously learn to mimic.